Ewe people: Society and culture

 The Ewe people are a patrilineal people who live in towns, cities and villages that contain lineages.
 Each lineage is headed by the male elder.
 The male ancestors of Ewe are revered, and traditionally, families can trace male ancestors.
 The land owned by an Ewe family is considered an ancestral gift, and they do not sell this gift in any way.

 Ewe people are notable for their fierce independence, and they have supported a decentralization of power within a village or through a large state.
-Decisions have been made by a collection of elders, and they have refused political support to wicked kings or leaders, after their experience with the powerful 17th century despot named Agokoli.
+Decisions have been made by a collection of elders, and they have refused political support to wicked kings or leaders, after their experience with the powerful 17th century despot named Agor Akorli.
 Despite all their internal conflicts, they come together in times of war and external conflicts.
 In regional matters, the chief traditional priest has been the primary power.
 In contemporary times, the Ewes have attempted to connect and build a common culture and language-driven identity across the three countries where they are commonly found.